 - Report: 5G Built Wrong: Corporate Giveaways to Verizon Leave San Diegans Worse Off (PDF)

-This report analyzes the public-private partnership between the City of San Diego and Verizon on Thursday, finding that the partnership was executed as a backroom deal that stands to benefit the company instead of centering the connectivity needs of all San Diegans.
+This report analyzes the public-private partnership between the City of San Diego and Verizon, finding that the partnership was executed as a backroom deal that stands to benefit the company instead of centering the connectivity needs of all San Diegans.
 The report outlines three recommendations to help ensure San Diegans get a fair deal that benefits all residents.

 The public-private partnership between the City of Sacramento and Verizon promised to make Sacramento one of the nation’s first “5G cities.”
 Yet the deal has failed to deliver promised benefits, and residents may wonder whether this partnership is a corporate giveaway.